Brad420169/Marine-Fish-Detection-and-Classification-GUI/README.md

 ### 3. Create a Desktop Shortcut

-**Windows** — from the same PowerShell window (still inside the project folder), copy and paste the entire block below, then press Enter:
+**Windows USERS** — from the same PowerShell window (still inside the project folder), copy and paste the entire block below, then press Enter:

 ```powershell
 $ProjectDir = (Get-Location).Path